Skip to content

 The Universe: Beyond Our Imagination

-If biology holds surprises, the cosmos introduces phenomena that seem utterly fictional.
+If biology offers surprises, the cosmos introduces phenomena that seem utterly fictional.
 Consider the neutron star, for example.

 The Extreme Density of Neutron Stars